top of page

 The verb 'exculpate' has its etymological origins in Latin, specifically from the word 'exculpare,' which is a combination of 'ex-' (out of) and 'culpa' (blame).
 In essence, 'exculpate' originally meant 'to free from blame' or 'to clear of guilt.'
 In English, it is used to describe the act of clearing someone from blame or proving someone's innocence in a particular situation.
 The term underscores the idea of removing the burden of guilt or responsibility from an individual.
 The etymology of 'exculpate' highlights its historical connection to the concept of absolving someone of wrongdoing and affirming their innocence by providing evidence or arguments that justify their exoneration.

-Quiz: Find the meaning of the verb exculpate:
+Find the correct meaning of the verb exculpate:

 Try Again!